B&W photo above and the drawing below

 It was retired in February 1967 and the car sold on December 21, 1967, and moved to Raton, New Mexico.

 The color photo of the car in Raton in April 1968 is a Hol Wagner photo.
 On the Raton photo there is a number on the right-hand corner of the car and under magnification it reads “99590,” which was the car’s final number at the C&S Railway.

 Sometime after April 1968 the car was relocated to Amarillo and stored at an abandoned lumber yard site on Route 66.
 The 535 was acquired by a local business woman and moved to a strip mall on the south side of Amarillo.
 Deciding that she no longer wanted the car, she offered it to the Railroad Artifact Preservation Society in 2010.

 The society relocated the 535 to its present location on south Loop 335 in 2014.

-The Railroad Artifact Preservation Society plans to have C&S Railroad Coach 535 restored to original Colorado & Southern Railroad specifications.
-We hope you enjoyed learning about Coach 535 and decide to contribute to its restoration.
+C&S Railroad Coach 535 is currently being held in our collection until a new owner is found willing to restored it to original Colorado & Southern Railroad specifications.
+We hope you enjoyed learning about Coach 535.

 The RAPS is a 501C3 Non-Profit Corporation.